Haufe-Lexware/haufe.no-frills-transformation/README.md

 # no-frills-transformation

-"No frills transformation" (NFT) is intended to be a super lightweight transformation engine, with very limited support for reading and writing stuff, but having an extensible interface.
+"No frills transformation" (NFT) is intended to be a lightweight transformation engine, with very limited support for reading and writing stuff, but having an extensible interface.

 Out of the box, NFT will read:

 * CSV files
+* Salesforce SOQL queries

 and write